Get More Traffic, Leads & Customers With SEO

-Featured Snippets are above the organic rankings on the first page they’re also called ‘position zero’ results.
-When a user asks a question, Google may decide to show the answer in a featured snippet box.
-Created from data pulled from the webpage that Google deems most relevant to the question.
-The featured snippet box contains the page title, a summary of the answer and a link to the webpage.
+Featured Snippets are above the organic rankings on the first page.
+They’re also called ‘position zero’ results.
+For example, when a user asks a question, Google may show the answer in a featured snippet box—created from data pulled from the webpage that Google deems most relevant to the question.
+The featured snippet box contains the page title, a summary of the answer, and a web page link.

 What Does SEO Involve?

-Good SEO involves many techniques and practices here’s the basics of SEO
+Good SEO involves many techniques and practices.
+Here are the basics of SEO

 - Keyword Research